Now Reading

 2. has there been one or more moments in your journey that you would describe as a “gamechanger”?

 Whenever I went out on my own.
 I think the first time it really got to me was when I moved from Stuttgart to Munich on my own for my training.
 That was the first really big and also protracted adventure for me, which also left its mark on me in retrospect.
 The first time I had to stand on my own two feet.
 I had to make sure that I had something to eat in the fridge and I also had to pay the rent.
-I thought this attitude towards life was great.
+I thought this attitude to life was great.

 3. How have these moments impacted your personal/professional journey?